 Banana Nut Bread

 Classic Banana Nut Bread is one of my favorite quick breads, and trust me – this recipe will not disappoint!
 In my family, we call this the “Best Banana Nut Bread.”
 I make it whenever I need to use up ripe bananas.
 My daughter loves banana bread, so it’s the perfect breakfast that you can make ahead and eat during the week.
-For variations, try this Blueberry Banana Bread, Banana Cranberry Bread, or this Gluten-Free Banana Bread recipe.
+For variations, try this nut-free Banana Bread Recipe, or this Blueberry Banana Bread, or this Gluten-Free Banana Bread recipe.

 Is banana nut bread healthy?